apereo/apereo.github.io/_posts/cas/2018-02-26-cas-delegation-protocols.md

 # So...

 The trick, if I could re-emphasize, is noting that all protocols are clients of the CAS server that interact with it using the CAS protocol.
-This is done at the request/browser level, as opposed to doing things internally via custom webflows and such.
+This is done at the request/browser level, as opposed to doing things internally via heavily customized webflows and such that would be entangled with one another.
 The protocol modules that exist in CAS make zero assumptions about the internal inner workings of the CAS authentication flow/engine.
 They treat it just like they would an external CAS server; the only difference is, they sit and live inside the CAS server directly and yet they remain completely agnostic of that fact.
 Simply put in our example, the SAML2 module basically says: "this incoming request needs to be authenticated.
 So I'll route it to a CAS server for authentication and when it comes back, I'll do my bit".

 This surely continues to maintain SSO sessions as well for all follow-up requests, because the CAS server does not care about the calling party; whether external or internal, the SSO session will be established and available for everything else.